cityandwool/danryland/_posts/2017-05-06-how-to-focus-on-your-vision.markdown

 _'Where there is no vision, there is no hope'_
 George Washington Carver

-It makes you think doesn't it.
+It makes you think doesn't it?

 What's your vision?